agrrh/agrrh.com/pages/cv.md

 ### Profile

-Internet technology specialist with an experience of 6 years in corporate, media and institutional IT infrastructure.
+Internet technology specialist with an in corporate, media and institutional IT infrastructure from ~2010.

-Partially working as a freelancer since 2009.
+Occasionally work as a freelancer since 2009.
 Relatively deep dive into Linux world occured at ~2012.

-Can easily deploy a server, configure a load balancer, automate IT department boring routines.
+Can easily deploy a server, configure a load balancer, automate IT department boring routines while drinking a cup of coffee.

 Non-smoker.